 Good professional coaching is like good relationship counselling: It’s agnostic about the outcome, other than that it be good for you.

 I used to think of the professional coaching I offer as “academic coaching”.
-But actually it’s work/life coaching that just often happens to take place within an academic context.
+But actually it’s work/life coaching that just often happens to take place within an academic context, and often has writing as one of its focal points.

-So if you + academia (or whatever other sector you currently work in) feels like a marriage (or a love/hate relationship) that’s in need of some serious work, it’s crucial that you impose no requirement that you stay together.
+So if you + academia (or whatever other sector you currently work in) feels like a marriage (or a love/hate relationship) that’s in need of some serious work, then it’s crucial that you impose no requirement that you stay together—or stay together in any particular configuration.
 If you work with me, I won’t either.
-In professional coaching it’s actually simpler than with relationships, because there’s only one of you to worry about (it’s happily not my problem how your university will replace you if you leave, for example).
+In professional coaching it’s actually simpler than with relationships, because there’s only one of you to worry about.
+(It’s happily not my problem how your university will replace you if you leave, for example, and nor should it be yours.)
 But as in any sphere of life, finding real answers requires really bringing everything onto the table.
 In the professional sphere, that means not presupposing that your career has to take any particular route.
-That’s why, although I’ve done this kind of coaching only with people currently working in the academic system, I now prefer to call it professional coaching rather than academic coaching.
+That’s why, although I’ve done this kind of coaching most often with people currently working in the academic system, I now prefer to call it professional coaching rather than academic coaching.

 Academia has a spiky cost/benefit profile.
 I’ve explored some of its contours, and ways of navigating them, in this series on resilience for the Oxford/Cambridge careers blog.
-Because of how our school lives often give way seamlessly to a university existence, guided often by people who have by definition been successful in this realm, we tend to be sold the benefits a lot earlier than the costs become apparent to us.
+Because of how our school lives often give way seamlessly to a university existence, guided by people who have by definition been successful in this realm, we tend to be sold the benefits of academic life a lot earlier than the costs become apparent to us.
 The academic lifestyle often promises more than it delivers—and it can be easy to ignore or downplay that fact, to our detriment.
 Yet the intellectual freedoms it offers are great, and the feeling of contributing to something big and meaningful can be too.
-So it’s natural and right to feel some ambivalence—maybe even painful and frightening kinds of doubt—as you ask career questions for yourself.
+So it’s natural and right to feel some ambivalence—maybe even some painful and frightening kinds of doubt—as you ask career questions for your own life.

 Ambivalence is good when it gets you asking questions—and looking for answers.
 It’s good when it’s part of what brings you to make choices—with your eyes open.
 Helping you make open-eyed choices is what I understand as one of the major purposes of the professional coaching I offer.